-The Board of Directors has adopted the Ownership Guidelines both for non-employee directors and for executive officers and senior management of the Company.
+The Board has adopted the Ownership Guidelines both for non-employee directors and for executive officers and senior management of the Company.
 The Board believes that non-employee directors and senior management should have a significant equity position in the Company and that the Ownership Guidelines serve to further the Board's interest in encouraging a longer-term focus in managing the Company.
 The Board also believes that the Ownership Guidelines align the interests of its directors and senior management with the interests of shareholders and further promote Endo's commitment to sound corporate governance.
 The Ownership Guidelines are posted on the Company's website at www.endo.com, under "Investors/Media-Corporate Governance-Nominating & Governance Committee."
 The current Ownership Guidelines provide that each non-employee director eligible to own Company stock should, but is not required to, have ownership of the Company's ordinary shares equal in value to at least five times his or her current annual cash retainer to be achieved within five years of joining the Board.
+All non-employee directors, executive officers and members of senior management subject to the Ownership Guidelines are in compliance with the recommended guidelines.

-On August 1, 2017, the Nominating & Governance Committee approved an amendment to the Company's Ownership Guidelines.
-The amendment waives the applicability of the Ownership Guidelines to any non-employee director who is a representative or employee of a significant shareholder of the Company or an investment firm if such non-employee director is prohibited from personally owning Company shares of common stock by the internal policies of such significant shareholder or investment firm.
-The waiver covered by this amendment applies to Todd B. Sisitsky, who serves as a representative of TPG Capital, a significant shareholder of the Company.
-TPG Capital's policies prohibit personal ownership of Company stock by its representatives and, accordingly, Mr. Sisitsky has waived all rights to receive any annual cash retainer fees, meeting fees, share-based awards or other compensation of any kind (other than certain rights to indemnification, directors and officers insurance and expense reimbursement) in connection with his service as a director of the Company.
+The applicability of the Ownership Guidelines has been waived with respect to any non-employee director who is a representative or employee of a significant shareholder of the Company or an investment firm if such non-employee director is prohibited from personally owning Company shares of common stock by the internal policies of such significant shareholder or investment firm.
+This waiver applies to Todd B. Sisitsky, who serves as a representative of TPG Capital, a significant shareholder of the Company.
+TPG Capital's policies prohibit personal ownership of Company stock by its representatives and, accordingly, Mr. Sisitsky waived all rights to receive any annual cash retainer fees, meeting fees, share-based awards or other compensation of any kind (other than certain rights to indemnification, directors and officers insurance and expense reimbursement) in connection with his service as a director of the Company.